Seasons and Festivals

 Picture, Shrouded Cross

-Advent and Lent are both season of expectant waiting.
-During Lent, Christians copy his time of austere preparation through self reflection, fasting, and study.
-Study may be done on one's own, eg: reading a suitable book, or is better done together by attending a course with others, either on a single occasion, or every week throughout the season of Lent.
-(Return to Top)
+Advent and Lent are both seasons of expectant waiting.
+During Lent, Christians copy Jesus' time of austere preparation through self reflection, fasting, and study.
+Study may be done on one's own, eg: reading a suitable book or praying often, but is better done together by doing those things with others, either on a single occasion, or every week throughout the season of Lent.

 Austerity: It's usual to take out of the church all flowers and adornments.
-High churches (those that copy parts of Roman Catholic practice), also wrap any crosses and statues depicting Jesus with a purple shroud, in deference to a passage in John's Gospel, in which Jesus hid himself from the authorities (John, chapter 8, verse 59).
+High churches (Anglican churches that copy parts of Roman Catholic practice), also wrap any crosses and statues depicting Jesus with a purple shroud, in deference to a passage in John's Gospel, in which Jesus hid himself from the authorities (John 8:59).

-Self-reflection and fasting: This is similar to the self-reflection during Advent and is a time for bringing to mind one's failure to keep God's Laws and being sorry for it.
-Lent especially has an emphasis on being sorry (penance); that is, on bringing to mind and being sorry for the things we do wrong (sin).
+Self-reflection and fasting: This is similar to the self-reflection during the season of Advent and is a time for bringing to mind one's failure to keep God's Laws and being sorry for it.
+Lent especially has an emphasis on being sorry (penance); that is, on bringing to mind and being sorry for the things we do wrong (which we call 'sin').

 Ash Wednesday